Liberty in Clay County, Missouri — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Landmarks • Science & Medicine.
 In addition, it is included in the Missouri, Clay County Historic Landmarks series list.
 A significant historical year for this entry is 1877.

 Location.
 39° 14.79′ N, 94° 25.228′ W. Marker is in Liberty, Missouri, in Clay County.
-Marker is on Main Street south of Franklin Street, on the right when traveling south.
+It is on Main Street south of Franklin Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 14 North Main Street, Liberty MO 64068, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-16 North Main Street (here, next to this marker); 12 North Main Street (here, next to this marker); World War Memorial (a few steps from this marker); Clay County Courthouse (within shouting distance of this marker); First National Bank (within shouting distance of this marker); Liberty Tribune (within shouting distance of this marker); 1 East Kansas Street (within shouting distance of this marker); Boggess Hardware Store (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: 16 North Main Street (here, next to this marker); 12 North Main Street (here, next to this marker); World War Memorial (a few steps from this marker); Clay County Courthouse (within shouting distance of this marker); First National Bank (within shouting distance of this marker); Liberty Tribune (within shouting distance of this marker); 1 East Kansas Street (within shouting distance of this marker); Boggess Hardware Store (within shouting distance of this marker).
 Touch for a list and map of all markers in Liberty.

 Regarding Clay County Historical Museum.
 Building is a contributing member of the West Liberty Courthouse Square Historic District.